Early Years Foundation Stage

 Early Years at Green Park Village Primary Academy

-At Green Park Village we will take every opportunity to ensure that our bespoke curriculum provides the basis and foundations to support all children to feel the confidence to take on new learning experiences, to link their prior knowledge and to become agents of their own learning, both in school and beyond as they grow into citizens of their community.
+At Green Park Village we will take every opportunity to ensure that our bespoke curriculum provides the bedrock to support all children to acquire the confidence to take on new learning experiences, to link their prior knowledge and to become agents of their own learning, both in school and beyond as they grow into citizens of their community.

-Our Early Years curriculum is carefully structured to provide opportunities for children to learn through planned, purposeful play in all areas of learning and development in the indoor and outdoor environment.
+Our Early Years curriculum is carefully structured to provide opportunities for children to learn through planned, purposeful learning activities in all areas of learning and development in the indoor and outdoor environment.
 Some learning is led by adults and some by the children themselves.
-Appropriate intervention by specialist practitioners supports children to engage in the learning process and extend their learning.
+Appropriate intervention by specialist practitioners supports children to engage in the learning process and extend their knowledge and skill- the know of, and the know how, explicit in our Enquiry Curriculum progression.

-Our curriculum enables children to learn and develop skills, attitudes and understanding in these areas of learning.
-The principles of learning in EYFS inform the whole school vision for learning at Green Park Village Primary Academy.
+Our curriculum enables children to learn and develop skills, attitudes and understanding in prime and specific areas of learning.

 The Prime Areas